Skip to content

 bash

-npm run vona :create:bean middlewareSystem logger -- --module=demo-student
+npm run vona :create:bean middlewareSystem logger -- --module=training-student

-npm run vona :create:bean middleware logger -- --module=demo-student --boilerplate=global
+npm run vona :create:bean middleware logger -- --module=training-student --boilerplate=global

-npm run vona :create:bean middleware logger -- --module=demo-student
+npm run vona :create:bean middleware logger -- --module=training-student

 These commands all go through the shared :create:bean entrypoint, but they target different middleware scopes and boilerplates.